 As yoga teachers everywhere are wont to repeat, unfurling your mat is akin to finding your own personal oasis: Yoga is a time for focusing solely on you.
-Sure, it increases your heart rate, improves flexibility, and tones major muscle groups, but it also centers you and slows your mind—something beneficial for everyone, but especially those of us with anxiety or depression.
+Sure it increases your heart rate, improves flexibility and tones major muscle groups, but it also centres and slows your mind—something beneficial for everyone, but especially those of us with anxiety or depression.
 What else can we say?
 Yoga works.

 But if you’re anything like us, you’re lucky if you make it to yoga once a week.
-Life gets busy, and sometimes, we put ourselves on the back burner to focus on work, family, and social commitments.
-But now, according to a new study published in the journal Psychological Medicine, we don’t have to feel bad about our less-than-daily yoga practice.
-In fact, the study found that engaging in a single weekly yoga session can reap significant benefits for the practitioner—and by significant, we mean an improvement of depression symptoms by upward of 50%.
+Life gets busy, and sometimes, we put ourselves on the back burner to focus on work, family and social commitments.
+But according to a 2017 study published in the journal Psychological Medicine, we don’t have to feel bad about our less-than-daily yoga practice.
+In fact, the study found that engaging in a single weekly yoga session can reap significant benefits for the practitioner—and by significant we mean an improvement of depression symptoms by upwards of 50%.
 Keep reading to learn more about how yoga can scientifically alleviate depression and boost your mood!

-Onto the findings: After 10 weeks, researchers didn’t actually see any “statistically significant results” between the group practicing yoga and the group participating in health education—but changes did become apparent after three to six months.
-At that point, the researchers found that “yoga was superior to health education in alleviating depression symptoms.”
+Onto the findings: After 10 weeks, researchers didn't actually see any "statistically significant results" between the group practising yoga and the group participating in health education.
+But changes did become apparent after three to six months.
+At that point, the researchers found that "yoga was superior to health education in alleviating depression symptoms."

 In other words, it does take time to notice significant improvements from weekly yoga.
 "Although we did not see a difference in depression symptoms at the end of the intervention period, yoga participants showed fewer depression symptoms over the entire follow-up period," the study said.
 "Benefits of yoga may accumulate over time."